The Writing Initiative for Service and Engagement (WISE)

-Service-Learning is a form of experiential education that integrates academic instruction with educationally meaningful community-centered work that is appropriate to curricular goals in order to enrich and enhance the learning experience, teach civic engagement, and meet community-defined needs.
+Community-engaged writing courses integrate academic instruction with educationally meaningful community-centered work that is appropriate to curricular goals in order to enrich and enhance the learning experience, teach community engagement, and meet community-defined needs.

-Fifteen years of assessment on the academic impacts of service-learning in rhetoric and composition classes indicate that service-learning composition students demonstrate higher levels of rhetorical awareness, understanding of counterarguments, understanding of how to tailor language to particular contexts and particular audiences, and understanding of the complexity of arguments than do students in traditional composition courses.
+Fifteen years of assessment on the academic impacts of community-engaged work in rhetoric and composition classes indicate that community-engaged composition students demonstrate higher levels of rhetorical awareness, understanding of counterarguments, understanding of how to tailor language to particular contexts and particular audiences, and understanding of the complexity of arguments than do students in traditional composition courses.

-Assessment studies indicate that service-learning aids in student recruitment, retention, graduation rate, career preparedness, and job placement.
-Service-learning students are more likely to remain in the state and give to their alma mater at higher levels.
+Assessment studies indicate that community-engaged learning aids in student recruitment, retention, graduation rate, career preparedness, and job placement.
+Community-engaged students are more likely to remain in the state and give to their alma mater at higher levels.

-PWR courses that have contained a service-learning/civic engagement component include:
+PWR courses that have contained a community-engaged writing component include:

-First-Year Writing and Rhetoric; Grant Writing; Business Writing; Professional Writing; Environmental Writing; Rhetorics of Sustainability; Travel Writing; Civic Engagement and New Media; Conversations on the Law; Cross-Cultural Writing for International Students; Food and Culture; Multi-Cultural Rhetorics; On the Boarder: U.S. and Mexico; Field Studies in Civic Engagement; Then and Now: The West; Composing a Civic Life
+First-Year Writing and Rhetoric; Grant Writing; Business Writing; Technical Communication and Design; Environmental Writing; Rhetorics of Sustainability; Travel Writing; Civic Engagement and New Media; Conversations on the Law; Cross-Cultural Writing for International Students; Food and Culture; Multi-Cultural Rhetorics; On the Border: U.S. and Mexico; Field Studies in Civic Engagement; Then and Now: The West; Composing a Civic Life, and many more.

-Each year, more than 20 writing faculty members teach over 800 students in our WISE classes.
-These students contribute more than 10,000 hours to community writing projects.
+Each year, about 30 writing faculty members teach over 1,200 students in our WISE classes.
+These students contribute more than 10,000 hours to community writing projects and research.